DennisGross/COOL-MCv1/README.md

 `python cool_mc.py --task dt_model_checking --prism_file_path frozen_lake_4x4.prism --project_name example1 --constant_definitions "slippery=0.04"`

-By changing `task dt_model_checking` to `task attention_training` we are able to train an explainable model for our trained RL policy.
+By changing `task dt_model_checking` to `task attention_training,` we can train an explainable model for our trained RL policy.
 Now it is possible to see which features influence the RL policy decision for a certain state:

 `python cool_mc.py --task attention_training --project_name example1 --constant_definitions "slippery=0.1"`